evergreen-innovations/dlc-documentation/docs/_interface/04_responseAnalysis.md

 ```

+Please be sure to run the `netcdf.close(ncid)` line.
+If this line isn't executed then you may receive a permission denied error as the file handle was left open.

 ## CSV

 In addition to netCDF files, one case can be uploaded and processed at time by uploading CSV files.